-There's no diet for ulcerative colitis.
-What you eat doesn't cause or cure UC.
-But eating a diet rich in nutrients may help you spend more time in remission and live a healthier life.
+What you eat doesn't cause or cure ulcerative colitis.
+But eating a diet that’s good for you is always a wise idea.
+It may even help you spend more time in remission and feel better.

 The best time to think about nutrition is when you're not having a flare.

 Most experts say that people with UC should simply try to eat a well-balanced diet whenever possible.
 This should include a variety of foods:

 - Low-fat dairy products